-Before purchasing a diamond, you should expect to review a copy of its certificate as proof that it has undergone an unbiased, professional examination.
+Before purchasing a diamond, you should expect to review a copy of its GIA certification as proof that it has undergone an unbiased, professional examination.
 But not all gemological laboratories are the same and while their terminology is the same, the physical diamond may not be the same because they apply the standards more leniently or more strictly.
 This explains, in part, while certain diamonds which "appear" to be identical on paper are priced very differently and will have different values and desirabilities.

-A diamond certificate issued by the Gemological Institute of America (GIA), also called a Diamond Grading Report or Diamond Dossier® is a report created by a team of gemologists.
+A GIA diamond certification issued by the Gemological Institute of America (GIA), also called a Diamond Grading Report or Diamond Dossier® is a report created by a team of gemologists.
 The diamond is evaluated, measured, and scrutinized using trained eyes, a jeweler’s loupe, a microscope, and other industry tools.
 A completed certificate includes a description of the diamond’s dimensions, clarity, color, polish, symmetry, and other characteristics.
 Many round diamonds will also include a cut grade on the report.
 It is a mechanically generated report and no judgment is made by the graders as to the desirability of the diamond.

 A Diamond Grading Report documents the specific characteristics of a diamond.These reports are issued by the GIA, which is the most respected organization in the diamond industry.